How to Improve Your Speaking Skills in a Foreign Language

 One of the best ways to improve your speaking skills is by not focusing on the correctness of what you are saying but the meaningfulness of the message you are trying to convey.

-If you focus on that, you will then start to bring in emotions and passion into what you are saying in your second language – just like what you do in your first language – and that will probably lead to making mistakes, having to stop and start again, demonstrating emotion and using body language – the perfect recipe for near-native effective speaking.
+If you focus on that, you will then start to bring in emotions and passion into what you are saying in your chosen language – just like what you do in your first language – and that will probably lead to making mistakes, having to stop and start again, demonstrating emotion and using body language – the perfect recipe for near-native effective speaking.

 Thornbury, S. (2005) How to Teach Speaking.
 London: Pearson Education.